 Manage Your Workflow

 Controlling your time can sometimes feel like trying to hold a tiger by the tail.
-However, managing your workflow leads to better management of your time overall, which in turn should lead to increased productivity.
-Some keys to managing your workflow include:
+Implements practices that help you manage your workflow leads to better management of your time overall, which in turn should lead to increased productivity.

 Query Efficiently